Artem is a management consultant with a strong background in marketing and branding. As a valuable m... | See full bio

 Usage tokens represent one of the two groups of app coins that function as mediums of exchange.

 Likewise, utility tokens are cryptocurrencies that work similarly to digital coupons.
 Usually, investors can get them during ICOs.
 Holders can spend them to access services offered on the crypto platforms on which the utility tokens natively reside.

 Is it possible to spend blockchain currencies outside of the crypto space?

 Yes, it is!

-On May 22, 2010, a bitcoiner made history by using a cryptocurrency to buy two Papa John’s pizzas from a private individual for 10,000 bitcoin.
-It’s the first time that someone used crypto money to purchase anything from the real world.
+On May 22, 2010, a Bitcoiner made history by using a cryptocurrency to buy two Papa John’s pizzas from a private individual for 10,000 Bitcoin.
+It’s the first time someone used crypto money to purchase anything from the real world.